Shreya12365/shellscript/readme.md

-I am learning shell script and about Git
+I am learning shell script and about Git\n
-Iam learning more on github
+Iam learning more on github\n
 Thank you.